 Sterling College is an accredited, 4-year, liberal-arts college, offering undergraduate and graduate-level education from a Christian perspective.

-Accredited by The Higher Learning Commission, (1-800-621-7440) unnv.hlcommission.org; and by the Kansas State Board of Education, 300 SW Tenth, Topeka, KS 66612.
-For a full listing of accreditations, see page 13.
+Accredited by The Higher Learning Commission, (1-800-621-7440) www.hlcommission.org; and by the Kansas State Board of Education, 300 SW Tenth, Topeka, KS 66612.
+Further information may be found under Accreditation and Associations

 Statement of Nondiscrimination